captswag/shell-scripting-101/1-a-first-script/README.md

 The third line runs a command, echo with two parameters or arguments.
 The first is "Hello", and the second is "World".

 Now run `chmod 755 first.sh` to make the file executable and run `./first.sh`.
-The screen should look like this.
+The screen should then look like this.

 ```
 $ ./first.sh
 Hello World
-$
 ```